stryker-mutator/stryker-js/docs/guides/angular.md

 :::note

-Jest support in Angular is experimental.
-As such, the integration that StrykerJS needs to hook into Angular is not yet supported.
-Please help us improve this integration by up-voting [issue #25434 in the angular-cli issue tracker](https://github.com/angular/angular-cli/issues/25434).
-This guide will proceed by explaining a setup that works currently, but might break in the future.
+Jest support in Angular is experimental, so the integration StrykerJS needs is not supported yet.
+Help improve this integration by up-voting [issue #25434 in the angular-cli issue tracker](https://github.com/angular/angular-cli/issues/25434).
+Below is a setup that currently works but may change in the future.

 :::